pgaskin/kobopatch/README.md

 - Optional improved patch format
 - Faster and lower memory consumption
 - No need for temp files
-- Save and restore lists of enabled patches (coming soon)
+- Save and restore lists of enabled patches
 - more (coming soon)
 - Zlib support (coming soon)